RasUnder025/BatchEmailScript/README.md

 # BatchEmailScript

 A simple python script for college event organisers.<br>
-Generate and send certificates for mass number of participants through emails.
+Generate and send certificates for mass number of participants through emails, based on a template image and csv file.

 > *Warning: Do not misuse this script for malicious intentions.*